Who knew that in the early 1920s sunny Ōtaki by the Sea was poised to become “The Los Angelos (sic) of New Zealand’s Moving Picture Industry…”?

 At the MĀORILAND HUB, we celebrate Indigenous excellence in film and across all forms of artistic expression.

-In 2022 we will welcome our first Indigenous filmmaker to the newly refurbished MĀORILAND FILMMAKERS RESIDENCE – a first for Aotearoa.
-They will work alongside MĀORILAND PRODUCTIONS to develop and produce Indigenous stories for the screen.
+In 2022 welcomed our first Indigenous filmmakers Leah Purcell & Bain Stewart to the newly refurbished MĀORILAND FILMMAKERS RESIDENCE – a first for Aotearoa.
+This filmmaker worked alongside MĀORILAND PRODUCTIONS to develop and produce Indigenous stories for the screen.

-Māoriland Productions works with filmmaker talent nurtured by TE URU MAIRE – the Māoriland Rangatahi Strategy.
+Māoriland Productions works with youth filmmaker talent nurtured by TE URU MAIRE – the Māoriland Rangatahi Strategy.

 Te Uru Maire is in turn led by NGĀ PAKIAKA, the rangatahi film leadership group.

-All this work is supported by the Māoriland MAARA and MĀORILAND KAI COLLECTIVE who are working to transform and support our community through food sovereignty and para kore practices (waste minimisation).
+All this work is supported by the Māoriland MAARA (garden) and MĀORILAND KAI (food) COLLECTIVE who are working to transform and support our community through food sovereignty and para kore practices (waste minimisation).

 Our story begins with the founding of the Māoriland Film Festival in 2014 to celebrate Indigenous voices and storytelling in film and to uplift the perspectives and stories of Indigenous peoples.
 It is held in the Kāpiti Coast community of Ōtaki.